CBEP-SoCB-Details/CBEP_Sediment/Graphics/Graphics_Sums.md

 below.

 There are no SQuiRTs for Dioxins and Furans.
-Instead, Ramboll also expressed them in TEQ – Tox equivalents.
+Instead, Ramboll also expressed them in TEQ – toxic equivalents.
 Toxic equivalents provide a way to estimate the cumulative toxic effect of a mixture of related chemicals by weighting each compound by its relative toxic effect, compared to some reference compound (conventionally TCDD).